devon-m2/p8105_Gun-Violence_Final-Report/p8105_Gun-Violence_Final-Report.md

 ![](p8105_Gun-Violence_Final-Report_files/figure-markdown_github/unnamed-chunk-9-1.png)

-### Section 2: Exploration of Firearm Mortality in United States
+### Section 2: Firearms Mortality (Shiny Dashboard)

 Section 2 explores changes in the crude firearm mortality, law strength and unemployment rates across the United States over time.
-This section is housed in a Shiny dashboard to enable users to toggle between different variables and years.
+This section is housed in a Shiny Dashboard to enable users to toggle between different variables and years.
 This section pulls data from the **Dataset 2: CDC Firearm Mortality Data**, **Dataset 3: Gun Law Strength and State Scoring**, and **Dataset 5: Unemployment data** sources.

 The source code for the Shiny dashboard is available to review [online](https://zanis-shiny.shinyapps.io/shiny_states/).

+The three main elements of the Shiny Dashboard are described below:

-#### Crude Death Rate Map (1999-2016) for each state
+#### Crude Death Rate Map (2000-2016) for each state

-The Crude Death Rate map allows users to toggle between different years (1999-2016), demonstrating the changes in variables over time and visualize regional differences across the U.S. The map includes visualization of distributions of the following variables:
+The Crude Death Rate map allows users to toggle between different years (2000-2016), demonstrating the changes in variables over time and visualize regional differences across the U.S. The map includes visualization of distributions of the following variables:

 -   `unemployment rate`, `crude rate`, `deaths`, `population`, `law strength (2016 only)`, `smoking`, `disability`, `self reported health`, `drinking`, `leisure physical activities`, `overweight`, `poverty`, `diabetes`, `mental health`, and `sleep`.

 The map demonstrates that there are significant changes over time in all variables.

-#### Breakdown of crude death rate over time (1999-2016) by race and age group

-This

-#### Breakdown of crude death rate over time (1999-2016) by hispanic origin and age group
+#### Crude Firearm Death Rate Across All States by Age Group and Race

+This barplot displays the distribution of firearm mortality deaths by age group and race.
+Visualizing a breakdown of mortality across different age groups and races is important to identify potential disparities in mortality and identify which groups should be the focus of public health interventions.

+The plot shows that distributions of deaths across age groups and races changes over time.
+In 2016, the 15-24 age group had the most firearm-related deaths, mostly concentrated in Black/African American group.
+Over time, white victims comprised a fairly steady number of deaths across all age groups.
+A comparison of 2000 versus 2016 reveals that deaths among "American Indian or Alaska Natives" have increased across all age groups.
+Death rates for Asian/Pacific Islanders have consistently been the lowest across all race groups.

+#### Crude Firearm Death Rate Across All States by Age Group and Hispanic Origin

+This barplot displays the distribution of firearm mortality deaths by age group and hispanic origin.
+This was displayed separately than the breakdown by Race because the Hispanic origin variable is assessed separately for this dataset.
+Moreover, individuals identifying as any race can also choose to select Hispanic/Latino origin.
+Therefore there is overlap between the two measures.
+Death certificates missing Hispanic origin information were coded as "not stated" and excluded from this visualization.

+Firearm mortality rates are generally higher in Non Hispanic/Latino groups than Hispanic/Latino.
+In 2016,

+In addition, firearm mortality across all age groups has increased over time.

 ### Section 3: Role of Gun Control